By Debra Williams*

 I started as a volunteer translator for the COHP shortly before moving to Phnom Penh in February 2021.
 The stories I translated really came alive for me.
 I was inspired by examples of tenacity, courage, and strength.
 I loved the individualistic nature of the project.
 I was translating one person’s interview, reading about one person’s life, and learning from one person’s experiences—but their words will create a lasting impact for so many.

 One man named Pu Un said at the conclusion of his interview that he was happy that his grandchildren would get to know his story and listen to his words.
 I think that is what the Cambodian Oral History Project is all about: preserving their legacy, and making connections between generations.

-*Debra Williams is a BYU student majoring in s Pre-Illustration and served previously as a Khmer-speaking missionary for the Church of Jesus Christ of Latter-day Saints in Cambodia.
-She is currently serves as a volunteer translator for the project.
+*Debra Williams is a BYU student majoring in s Pre-Illustration and served previously as a Khmer-speaking missionary for the Church of Jesus Christ of Latter-day Saints in Tacoma, Washington.
+She is currently serving as a volunteer translator for the project.